org-roam/org-roam-bibtex/README.md

 You can now access your bibliographical notes in `org-roam-directory` with `helm-bibtex`/`ivy-bibtex` or by opening `org-ref` links.
-ORB modifies the behaviour of the above packages to make them use `orb-edit-notes` instead of their default note-management commands.
+ORB modifies the behaviour of the above packages to make them use `orb-edit-note` instead of their default note-management commands.
 To get their default behaviour back, disable `org-roam-bibtex-mode`.